Olympic Stadium (Moscow): Pre-reconstruction

+The original design of the complex represented an ensemble of Brutalist-style elipsoid stadium with "floating roof" look due to its concaved membrane top, connected to a wing-shaped glass and concrete swimming pool pavilion through an elevated platform, that doubled as parking lot while saving the space beneath.

+The design of the stadium shared common motifs with V. I. Lenin Sport & Concert Complex project under construction in Leningrad, but was bigger in scale.
+It included a gym, team sports training halls, an ice rink, and an arena with 35,000 seats, that could be divided by a 20m thick soundproof barrier in 2 hours, and unobstructively host two different events simultaneously, each holding up to 16,000 people.
+Peripheral columns 40m high carried the weight of the ceiling, allowing for space inside the arena to remain support-free.

+The swimming pool was located in the northern part of the complex and featured sections with the main pool, a training pool, a demonstration pool with seating for 8,000 spectators, a diving pool with seating for 5,000 spectators, locker rooms with showers, sauna and a gym.
+In total it could fit up to 15,000 people.

+New complex

-After the reconstruction, the complex will consist of four buildings, three of which will be combined by a stylobate and a system of transitions: the Main Building, Aquatic Complex, Sports and Recreation Complex and Small Concert Hall.
-According to the data released during the arrival of Sergei Sobyanin for a 3rd term as the Mayor of Moscow, Olimpiyskiy provides for the creation of: a concert venue with capacity for 12,000 people, a cinema cluster, a water amusement park, a shopping space, an exhibition space, etc. The renovated sports complex will retain swimming and jumping pools, there will be gyms, tennis courts, an indoor ice rink, a wellness and rehabilitation complex, a beach sports center - in total, more than 100 playgrounds and play areas for more than 30 sports have been announced.
+After reconstruction, the complex will consist of four buildings, three of which will be combined by a stylobate and a system of transitions: the Main Building, Aquatic Complex, Sports and Recreation Complex and Small Concert Hall.
+According to the data released during the arrival of Sergei Sobyanin for a 3rd term as the Mayor of Moscow, Olimpiyskiy provides for the creation of a concert venue with capacity for 12,000 people, a cinema cluster, a water amusement park, a shopping space, and an exhibition space.
+The renovated sports complex will retain swimming and jumping pools, there will be gyms, tennis courts, an indoor ice rink, a wellness and rehabilitation complex, a beach sports center – in total, more than 100 playgrounds and play areas for more than 30 sports have been announced.